The coronavirus is upending cash economies. Mobile money could emerge as the winner.

 More than a dozen countries have taken steps to increase the use of mobile money during the pandemic.

 The first to do so was Kenya.
-In mid-March Safaricom — the country’s largest telecommunications company, which runs the popular M-Pesa service — waived fees on all person-to-person transactions under 1,000 Kenyan Schillings, or about $10, and raised the daily transaction limit for small and medium-sized businesses.
+In mid-March, Safaricom — the country’s largest telecommunications company, which runs the popular M-Pesa service — waived fees on all person-to-person transactions under 1,000 Kenyan shillings, or about $10, and raised the daily transaction limit for small and medium-sized businesses.

 In Pakistan, where mobile wallet use remains limited, the government in mid-March waived all online banking charges to promote digital transactions during the pandemic.